Alaska Range Aurora and Winter Landscapes Photo Tour 2023

 PAYMENT & CANCELLATION POLICIES

 PAYMENT TERMS: A minimum deposit is due at registration to reserve your space.
 Required deposit amount is $500.
 Final payments, which can be made in installments, are due 90 days prior to tour start date.
+Invoices for final balances will be emailed to registered participants approximately 120 days prior to tour start date to allow time to spread out making payments.

 When a participant cancels a reserved spot in a regularly scheduled (i.e., non-custom) photo tour, it takes time and effort to fill the vacancy.
 Please be sure to check your personal schedule well ahead of the dates of the trip to make sure there are no conflicts.
 If you discover that you will not be able to attend we would very much appreciate knowing this as soon as possible.